 The Area Island Markets

 Charleston and it's barrier islands are steeped in history and beauty – a living museum that grows and changes with the times.
-From our pristine beaches, to our historical sites, to our world class golf courses, you will never grow tired of getting out and exploring Charleston and it's surrounding barrier island communities.
+From our pristine beaches, to our historical sites, to our world class golf courses, you will never grow tired of getting out and exploring Charleston and its surrounding barrier island communities.
 Our islands go back to the time of native Indians who inhabited the islands for fishing, hunting and limited crops.
-Sullivan's Island is a small 3 mile long island shaped more like a bow or cresent moon.
-Later, Charleston grew as a major port and Sullivan's Island became a small island get away with access by ferry and ox driven wagons.
+Sullivan's Island is a small 3 mile long island shaped more like a bow or crescent moon.
+Later, Charleston grew as a major port and Sullivan's Island became a small island get-away with access by ferry and ox driven wagons.

 Isle of PalmsThe Isle of Palms, which is about 7 miles long, is a much newer island.
-The bulk of the development occured after the 1900's, and it was not military oriented but more amusement oriented.
+The bulk of the development occured after the 1900's, and it was more amusement oriented than military oriented.
 A large hotel with a tall ferris wheel and boardwalk were the attractions for those from downtown Charleston to come to and spend the day.
-Racing cars on the beach were just one of the many sporting events to watch.
-The early indians were the Seewee Indians and the island was called Hunting Island.
+Racing cars on the beach was just one of the many sporting events to watch.
+The indigenous people were the Seewee Indians and the island was called Hunting Island.
 Later the island was named Long Island, not for it's later owner, J.C.
 Long, but because it was a long island.
 J.S.
-Lawrence, one of the earliest owners, renamed the island the Isle of Palms for his amusement park in about 1899.
-Later, James Sottile brought in more amusements around 1912 to create the island as a place for those to come and enjoy.
+Lawrence, one of the earliest owners, renamed the island the Isle of Palms for his amusement park about 1899.
+Later, James Sottile brought in more recreational elements around 1912 to create the island as a place for those to come and enjoy.